dozierk/Doggy-Van/README.md

 If they choose incorrectly, the word INCORRECT will show in the top right of the screen.

 This game makes use of basic flip page animation and the MVC design pattern.
-Implemented for loops, extensions, and a temporary dictionary which I plan to replace with a third party library at a later time.
+Implemented  extensions, and a temporary custom dictionary which will be replaced with a third party library at a later time.